Feyerabend/ABC80/BEFORE.md

 Also other applications are possible, programmable calculator systems, process control, and industrial programmable controller system are mentioned.
-In total this made up the seven points, the seven application areas, to which Seven-S was intended, hence its name.
+In total this made up the seven bullet points, the seven application areas, to which Seven-S was intended, hence its name.

 In 1975 eventually Dataindustrier AB together with Innovation